 None of this is to deny that the wealth created by a successful software industry could be shared by other sectors of the population.
 But so-called "market forces" are not adequate to ensure this outcome.
-Required instead are government policies, actions, and plans, along with the dedication of individuals and enterprises that benefit from the IT boom, to make sure that the wealth created through software exports aids those who live ordinary lives.
+Required in addition are government policies, actions, and plans, along with the dedication of individuals and enterprises that benefit from the IT boom, to make sure that the wealth created through software exports aids those who live ordinary lives.
 It is of course an excellent plan to encourage the growth of exports of the Indian software industry.
 But without a clear policy of affirmative action to spread the resulting wealth, the profitability of a rapidly expanding software industry will do little to alleviate the poverty of surrounding areas.
 This lesson is implicit in the comments of Narayana Murthy, who once said that the most distressing fact to him was the contrast between the comfort and affluence of those who work for the software industry and the surrounding poverty in the rest of India.

 I am not an economist, and cannot say what is required to change this situation.
 I do believe, however, that government action, and equally important, action on the part of the successful profit-making IT firms, is of great importance.
 Perhaps one example lies in the work of the Infosys Foundation, which does not emphasize information technology but rather literacy, health, books, and libraries for the less privileged parts of the State.
-Another answer may lie in efforts like those of Tata Consultancy and its founder, F.C.
-Kohli, to use the resources of that powerful firm to develop innovative programs of adult literacy that build upon the potential of information technologies.
-Whatever the answer, the transfer of wealth from the information technology industry to ordinary people is not automatic.
+Another answer may lie in admirable efforts like those of Tata Consultancy, its founder, F.C.
+Kohli, and its group leader, Dr Nori, to use the resources of that powerful firm to develop innovative programs of adult literacy that employ the potentials of information technologies, along with more traditional resources, to achieve remarkable results.
+But whatever the answer, the transfer of wealth from the information technology industry to ordinary people is not automatic.